aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/chn/chn.rst

    :Default: ``AWGN``
    :Examples: ``--chn-type AWGN``

-Type of the channel to use in the simulation ('USER' has an output got from a file when 'USER_ADD' has an additive noise got from a file).
+Set the type of the channel to use in the simulation ('USER' has an output got from a file when 'USER_ADD' has an additive noise got from a file).

 Description of the allowed values: